apache/drill/_docs/sql-reference/sql-functions/020-data-type-conversion.md

 	| null    |
 	+---------+

-Prior to 1.15, casting an empty string to null worked only for numeric types; in Drill 1.15 and later casting an empty string to null also works for DATE, TIME, TIMESTAMP, INTERVAL YEAR, INTERVAL MONTH, and INTERVAL DAY data types.
-You do not have to use the CASE statement to cast empty strings to null.
+Prior to 1.15, casting an empty string to null only worked for numeric types; in Drill 1.15 and later casting an empty string to null also works for date and time data types, including DATE, TIME, TIMESTAMP, INTERVAL YEAR, INTERVAL MONTH, and INTERVAL DAY.

 ## CAST